• Skip to primary navigation

 I did some recipe testing to get the sauce just right, the seared chicken soft and juicy, and the broccoli with the right amount of crispness.
 Needless to say, my family didn’t mind having the dish over and over again while I experimented.

-In fact, the final recipe is so good (and easy!), I’ll be adding it to my regular meal rotation.
+In fact, the final recipe is so good (and easy!), I’ll be adding it to my favorite chicken dinner recipes, and regular meal rotation.

 I’ll show you how easy it is in a minute, but first a little about some of the ingredients I’m using to make this dish gluten free.